meteor/galaxy-docs/content/kb-widgets-pubsub.md

 **How do we track traces?**

-﻿It is impossible to send all the subscription traces processed on your app into Kadira.
+﻿It is impossible to send all the subscription traces processed on your app into Meteor APM.
 Instead we pick outliers and send them.
 We send all the collected traces (if exists) once a minute.

-﻿Currently, there is no way to alter how we collect traces in your app.
-But we will provide an API allow you decide how to collect traces and decide when to send them.

 ﻿This is how a trace looks like: